 “Time flies never to be recalled…”

 We are all born with a finite number of sand pebbles in that big hourglass of time.
 They drop relentlessly, and no matter what our thoughts or feelings, they continue their eternal trip from the top to the bottom.
-Our last day on this planet begins its march to meets us at the fateful moment the doctor slaps our bum, and we struggle to take that first sweet breath of air.
+Our last day on this planet begins its march to meets us at the fateful moment the delivery room doctor slaps our bum, and we struggle to take that first sweet breath of air.

 Wasting a single tick from the clock, wishing for days gone by, is a waste of a precious moment never to return.
 However, if those moments are spent recalling fond memories of people and places, then I offer that the minutes spent are certainly not in vain, but are added to our “Zen bank account of joy”…and that’s a very good thing.
 But wishing to be “back in the good old days” seems pointless, for chances are very high that they were not as good as we remember them to be.
 The evil twin sister to this “pining away for the past” program, the insidious and sometimes worse trickster labelled “yearning for days yet to be lived”, can be just as damaging to the psyche.
 Plus, it’s as much of a waste of those beloved ticks of the clock as the former, for the folly is a fool’s wish to be certain.
 That my friends, is the subject of this Logbook entry.